2016 Google Economic Impact Report

-The process: I've designed the site and print reports for the past 4 years.
-The most recent redesign was focused on bringing the design more in line with Google's Material Design.
+The process: I designed the site and print reports from 2012-2016.
+This year’s focus was on bringing the design more in line with Google's Material Design.

 A major challenge of this project is wrangling content for all 51 individual reports.
 I work closely with both the photographers and client to create photo guidelines, make selects, provide guidance on retouching, then take the final photos and work them into the designs.

 I worked alongside our UX lead to create templates that work with a large amount of flexibility to accommodate many different types of photos, lengths of content, and different featured stats — while keeping the goal in mind of telling the stories of local business owners.

 The result: I'm pretty pleased with this iteration of the report, featuring broad washes of color, clean and simple typography, and smooth interactions.